Why the value of software development companies in Poland has skyrocketed

 Poland: location, culture and politics

 Poland is the 6th largest country in European Union with a population of around 38 million.
-Warsaw is the capital of Poland, and one of the IT hubs along with Krakow, Poznan, Wroclaw, Gdansk, Lodz and Katowice.
+Warsaw is the capital of Poland, and one of the IT hubs along with Krakow, Poznan, Wroclaw, Gdansk, Lodz, and Katowice.
 Their official language and the most commonly used language in Poland is, of course, Polish.
 They do however rank amongst the most proficient at English in Europe, alongside Scandinavia and Austria and 11th in the World for English Proficiency after native English Speaking countries.
-Indeed they are far more proficient than their neighbours to the East and even more so than Western European counterparts.
+Indeed they are far more proficient than their neighbors to the East and even more so than Western European counterparts.
 They usually study at least 2 foreign languages at school, mostly English, German or French.

 Culturally-speaking Polish people have quite a Western mindset, despite their communist past.
-In large part because of becoming a member state of European Union in 2004, Poland’s economy is one of the fastest growing in Central-Eastern Europe.
+In large part because of becoming a member state of the European Union in 2004, Poland’s economy is one of the fastest growing in Central-Eastern Europe.
 The GDP is growing steadily.
 In 2016, Poland’s real gross domestic product increased by around 2.64 percent from last year.
 The political situation is fairly stable, however, some tense political issues surface from time to time.
 European standards for data protection and intellectual property are applied in Poland, which makes it safer for businesses to operate there.

 IT market in Poland